Visuals3D/vis3d/README.md

 # Visuals3D CLI

-This cli tool is able to generate multiple frequantly used code templates for https://visuals3d.de Microservice based Cloud projects.
-The goal of this cli is to speed up the development process of new cloud based backend applications.
+This cli tool is able to generate multiple frequently used code templates for https://visuals3d.de Micro service based Cloud projects.
+The goal of this cli tool is to speed up the development process of new cloud based back end applications.
 And provide a plug and play development environment.
+Including full docker support, unit testing, openapi specs, api testing, linting, test coverage, hot reload, debugging with Visual Studio Code and Kubernetes presets for production deployment.